krother/refactoring_tutorial/README.md

 ### 8.1 Exercise: Extract boolean flags

+The function signature of `visit_planet()` is not very pretty.
+It contains a long list of boolean arguments.
+This was less obvious before.
+Our refactoring has exposed a problem with the data structures (or lack thereof).
+Let's take a closer look:

-The progress of the game is controlled by a bunch of booleans: `copilot`, `credits`, `crystal_found` etc.
+The game progress is controlled by the booleans: `copilot`, `credits`, `engine` and `game_end`.
-These booleans are passed around together several times.
+These booleans are passed around several times.
-This is a clear sign that they belong together and should be a data structure.
+This is a sign that they could be placed in one data structure.

 What Python data structure can we use to store the presence or absence of multiple items?